catt-tung/potluck-planner-CRUD-app/README.md

 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)
 ## Wireframing & Pseudocoding
 My initial [wireframe](https://whimsical.com/potluck-planner-unit-2-project-wireframe-5jx9ZvEg3JAHKxK2pDbpbq) was the conception of a rather complicated backend routing architecture which I have placed in my stretch goals.
 I've re-routed most of it to create this initial MVP working version at the bottom, which cuts down on a separate Model for the dishes and cross-functional user interactions.
+I used [Trello](https://trello.com/b/Fv7hsFD3/unit-2-project-trello-board) to keep track of my progress and notes.
 ## How to Use the App
 The app requires a Google OAuth2 login - once you are logged in, you can go to "All Potlucks" and create a new potluck, and start adding guests and what they're bringing to the party!
 The app also includes a menu feature to see what's in store for the day.
 ## Stretch Goals